KleistLab/GInPipe/README.md

 The ---use-conda parameter allows Snakemake to install packages that are listed in the environment file [`env.yml`](./env/env.yml).
 With parameter --configfile you can give the configuration file [`config.yml`], described above.
 The -j parameter determines the number of available CPU cores to use in the pipeline.
 Optionally you can provide the number of cores, e.g. -j 4.
 With parameter -d you can set the work directory, i.e. where the results of the pipeline are written to.

-## Running the pipeline for SARS-CoV-2 on GISAID data
-Simply download sequence data from GISAID and adapt the path as explained in 2.1.
-Also download a reference sequence and add the path, as explained in 2.3.

 ## Output
 The pipeline creates a folder **'results'**, containing all (intermediate) outputs, with the following structure:
 ```